A mysterious industrial oxygen valve fire reveals lessons learned…

 How and when had this happened?
 There was no way to know just how long the valve had been in operation in its current damaged state.
 Despite the mystery surrounding the event, answers had to be found.
 If such an incident ever occurred again, those involved might not be so lucky.

 In order to find answers, our customer engaged the specialized forensic team at WHA International.
-For more than 30 years, WHA has performed failure analyses after oxygen fire incidents.
+Since 1987, WHA has performed failure analyses after oxygen fire incidents.
 Our engineers apply a uniquely data-driven approach, combining decades of forensic experience with the latest tools and technologies.

 This analysis was challenging because the fire didn’t burn out of the valve, and the exact date of fire was unknown.
 Ultimately, WHA’s meticulous evaluation of the fire evidence would help reveal answers, resulting in critical knowledge for the client to develop safety improvements.